mariam-ahmed23/Plant-Disease-Detection/README.md

 ## 📂 Dataset
 The project uses the [PlantVillage Dataset](https://www.kaggle.com/datasets/emmarex/plantdisease).
-Download it manually and place it inside a local folder named `PlantVillage/` (this folder is excluded from GitHub).
+Download it manually and place it inside a local folder named `PlantVillage/` .